Randall Lane (journalist): Personal life

-He is divorced and has two daughters.
+He is divorced and has two daughters, Sabrina and Chloe.
 During the COVID-19 pandemic, he organized and hosted a four-week summer camp for his daughters and their friends, hiring teachers out of work due to the pandemic to instruct them in core subjects.

-Controversy
+Kanye West incident

 On September 16, 2020, Lane was doxxed in a Twitter rant by American musician Kanye West.
 West tweeted a screenshot of a phone number labeled "Randall Forbes" and wrote "if any of my fans want to call a white supremacist... this is the editor of Forbes".
 Twitter deleted West's tweet after 30 minutes and suspended his account for violating Twitter's private information policy.
 Lane had previously interviewed West about his 2020 presidential ambitions which Forbes published in July 2020.